George I of Saxe-Meiningen

 George I (German: Georg Friedrich Karl; 4 February 1761 - 24 December 1803), was Duke of Saxe-Meiningen from 21 July 1782 until his death in 1803.
 He was known as a reformer and considered a model prince by many of his peers.

 Family

 George was born on 4 February 1761 in Frankfurt as the fourth but second surviving son of Anton Ulrich, Duke of Saxe-Meiningen and his wife, Charlotte Amalie of Hesse-Philippsthal.
 By birth, he was member of the Ernestine line of the House of Wettin.
-His father was 73 years old at the time and died two years later in 1763.
+His father was 73 years old at the time and died less than two years later in January 1763.

 Reign

 George succeeded his older and childless brother, Karl Wilhelm in the Duchy of Saxe-Meiningen in 1782.
 He ruled based on the principles of "enlightened absolutism" emphasizing in particular the importance of education.

 He initiated the building of the Gymnasium later named Bernhardinum after his son.
 George I also opened the ducal library to the public, reformed the (Protestant) church practices in his princedom and initiated new social policies.

 Under a pen name, he published philosophical treatises.
 As a result, many of his fellow princes considered him a model ruler and his duchy as the German state where enlightened absolutism reached its apogee.